unreno/syryu/README.DropSeq.md

 ```

-See if can run with simply this new fasta and gtf

-SKIP -->
+###	Produce other mm10b reference files

+At some point in the drop-seq-alignment.sh script, the mm10b.refFlat file is required
+so reverting back to this point and doing so.

+This will likely not complete today, so I'll need to to this all over again next week.

+Actually, I think that this can be done separately

-###	Use dropSeqPipe to turn the fasta and gtf into full reference
+####	Use dropSeqPipe to turn the fasta and gtf into full reference
-###	Trying dropSeqPipe locally (had to contact owner for updated repo)

 ```
 mkdir ~/tmp